Mechanism: English simple action

 (1795-99), can only be guessed.
 The simple design matches the tastes of this period.

-Pre-revolution and pre-Napoleonic keyboard instrument are rather rare and even ina state of fragemntation give witness of a florid piano culture.
-The affinities to the esthetic and technical developments in piano making beyond the Channel are rather obvious and even grew stronger in the tempory emigration years during the revolution.
-In the Napoeonic years a strong and leading postion of the Paris firms emerged.
+Pre-revolution and pre-Napoleonic keyboard instruments are rather rare and even in a state of fragmentation give witness of a florid piano culture.
+The affinities to the esthetic and technical developments in piano making beyond the Channel are rather obvious and even grew stronger in the temporary emigration years during the revolution.
+In the Napoleonic years a strong and leading postion of the Paris firms emerged.